-- Since 1901 the Puget Sound Naval Shipyard and Intermediate Maintenance Facility (PSNS & IMF) has relied heavily upon an apprentice program to satisfy its need for skilled trades’ personnel and shop supervisors.
+- Since 1901 the Puget Sound Naval Shipyard and Intermediate Maintenance Facility (PSNS & IMF) located in Bremerton, WA has relied heavily upon an apprentice program to satisfy its need for skilled trades’ personnel and shop supervisors.

-- In 2010, PSNS & IMF partnered with 3 local Naval Activities (Portsmouth Naval Shipyard Detachment at Pt Loma, Southwest Regional Maintenance Center, Fleet Readiness Center Southwest, and Southwestern College to create an apprentice program in San Diego, thus the Southwest Regional Apprentice Program was formed.
+- In 2010, PSNS & IMF partnered with 3 local Naval Activities (Portsmouth Naval Shipyard Detachment at Naval Base Pt Loma, Southwest Regional Maintenance Center at Naval Base San Diego, Fleet Readiness Center Southwest at NAS North Island, and Southwestern College to create an apprentice program in San Diego, thus the Southwest Regional Apprentice Program was formed.

-- Current Apprentice enrollment is approximately 100 apprentices.
+- The current Apprentice enrollment is approximately 100 apprentices.

 This program is located in San Diego.
-Apprentices attend college and trade classes at our apprentice school at NAS North Island and on the job learning at one of three sites: North Island, Point Loma or 32nd Street Naval Base.
+Apprentices attend college and trade classes at our apprentice school at NAS North Island and on the job learning at one of three sites: NAS North Island, Naval Base Point Loma or Naval Base San Diego.

 About the Program

-- Apprentices are hired into Federal Civil Service (Civilian) positions associated with the maintenance and repair of Naval Ships and Aircraft.
+- Apprentices are hired into Federal Civil Service (Civilian) positions associated with the maintenance and repair of Naval Ships.

 - Apprentices enjoy Federal Employee benefits (Annual and Sick Leave, Health Insurance, Accrual of retirement benefits, Group Life Insurance, etc.) upon starting their new jobs as apprentices.

-- The apprentice program involves 4 years of intensive training in one of about 10 skilled trades of interest to the participating naval activities:
+The apprentice program involves four (4) years of intensive training in one of about 10 skilled trades of interest to the participating naval activities: